Weaponized migration: Turkey

 In February 2016, Erdoğan threatened to send the millions of refugees in Turkey to EU member states, saying: "We can open the doors to Greece and Bulgaria anytime and we can put the refugees on buses ...
 So how will you deal with refugees if you don't get a deal?
 Kill the refugees?"
 In November 2019, again Erdoğan threatened to send millions of refugees in Turkey to EU member states.

-In late February 2020 migrants started to gather at the Greece–Turkey border after Turkish president Recep Tayyip Erdoğan announced that he would no longer "block" refugees and migrants' "access to the border", and opened the border with Greece.
+In late February 2020, migrants started to gather at the Greece–Turkey border after Turkish president Recep Tayyip Erdoğan announced that he would no longer "block" refugees and migrants' "access to the border", and claimed that the border with Greece was "open".
 Turkey's government was accused of pushing refugees into Europe for political and monetary gain.

 Belarus (2021–present)

 President of Belarus Alexander Lukashenko has been accused by Germany and the European Union of weaponising the flow of Middle Eastern refugees into Poland, as revenge for European Union sanctions against his government.

-On 26 March 2025, after Belorussian and Russian authorities had helped migrants, looking to request asylum in European Union, to cross the heavyly fortified border into Poland, president Andrzej Duda signed a law, restricting access to asylum.
+On 26 March 2025, after Belorussian and Russian authorities had helped migrants, looking to request asylum in European Union, to cross the heavily fortified border into Poland, president Andrzej Duda signed a law, restricting access to asylum.
 The law limits the access to asylum for 60 days for foreigners who have entered Poland illegally and is based on an allowance to do so by the EU commission from December 2024.
+In April 2025, Lukashenko announced a plan to open Belarus to 150,000 migrant workers from Pakistan.
+Lukashenko's migration plans have raised concerns in Poland.